MantisSub/batchcopy/README.md

 ## Introduction

-This is a Python3 program to copy files from multiple Insta360 Pro 2 memory cards to a common destination directory.
+Batch Copy can copy files from multiple Insta360 Pro 2 memory cards to a common destination directory.
+It is written in Python.

 ## Installation